palantir/gradle-idea-language-injector/README.md

 ## Problem

 IntelliJ IDEA [does not recognize `@Language` annotations from external libraries](https://youtrack.jetbrains.com/issue/IDEA-303529), preventing syntax highlighting and code completion for SQL, HTML, JSON, etc. in annotated string parameters.
+Ideally this plugin should not exist and would not be needed if the intellij bug is fixed.

 **Example:** A library with `public void query(@Language("SQL") String sql)` won't provide SQL highlighting when you call it, even though the annotation exists in the JAR.